How to grow a herb garden

-You might be familliar with companion planting in your main garden but don’t overlook it when establishing your herb garden.
-Companion herbs can keep pests at bay, attract beneficial insects and polinators and even improve the scent and aroma of other herbs near by.
+You might be familiar with companion planting in your main garden but don’t overlook it when establishing your herb garden.
+Companion herbs can keep pests at bay, attract beneficial insects and pollinators and even improve the scent and aroma of other herbs near by.

 Chamomile, feverfew and catnip are just a few herbs you may have previously overlooked which could in fact improve the overall health of your herb garden!